sushiroll4093/clone/Coding-Guidelines.md

 To help with this we've built the notion of Plugins into Canvas.
 Plugins can be registered at runtime but only appear in the interface for enabled root accounts.
 There are some places in the code that have already been instrumented for plugins (such as web conferences and collaborations), but if you're looking to extend functionality somewhere else then the first step is going to be pluginifying that portion of the code, _then_ building a plugin for your specific implementation.

 The easiest way to get to know Canvas Plugins is lib/canvas/plugin.rb and lib/canvas/plugins/default_plugins.rb

+## Coding Style

+* follow the style around you unless you think it is super crazy, in which case check here or ask
+* leave code better than you found it

+### Ruby

+see https://github.com/styleguide/ruby with the following exceptions:

+* we're not strict about using TomDoc, although it's a nice format. (their Documentation section)
+* we don't care about double quotes vs single quotes for regular strings (second bullet point in their "Strings" section)
+* we don't care about hash rocket syntax vs JSON style syntax for hashes (their Hashes section)

+### CSS

+* Use soft-tabs with a two space indent.
+* Prefer scss for new files.
+* Document it for our styleguide.
+  * see app/stylesheets/utilities/_pill.scss for an example
+  * see /styleguide locally (or [canvas.instructure.com/styleguide](https://canvas.instructure.com/styleguide)) for the generated result.